theochem/horton/doc/dev_get_coding.rst

 5. Review your changes with ``git diff``.
 Make sure there are no trailing spaces or trailing blank lines.
 These can be removed with the ``./cleancode.sh`` script.
-If you created new files, run the ``./updateheaders.py`` script to make sure the new files have the propper headers.
+If you created new files, run the ``./updateheaders.py`` script to make sure the new files have the proper headers.

 6. Review the changed/new files with ``git status``